Performances and Artists

 Still Reigning Supreme

-Although the Supremes disbanded in the 1970s after nearly 20 years together, she continues to perform as a solo artist, including singing at the White House for two inaugural dinners.
+Although the Supremes disbanded in the 1970s after nearly 20 years together, she continued to perform as a solo artist up until her death in 2021, including singing at the White House for two inaugural dinners.

 Wilson also recently authored a book about the group’s glittering career, “Supreme Glamour.”